hrefjeff/sfv_old/hitbox.md

 ## Day 1 (Aug 6th, 2019)

-I used to play guitar for about a year so my left hand has some muscle memory of piano'ing inputs.
-But for all intents and purposes of this journal I'll just give my experience on what I'm working on and how I'm going about getting better with a HB.

 I tuned in to <a href="https://twitter.com/PianoDensetsu" target="_blank">Piano Densetsu's</a> stream.
 He had some great advice on getting started with hitbox.
 I asked him the question, "What do you wish you would have known when you first started using the hitbox?"